Understanding what its customers and stakeholders want and keeping its promises to them is vital in ensuring that

 The CCG is chaired by Anna Bradley, continuing her previous role as the Independent Chair of the Southern Water Customer Advice Panel in place since 2014.
 The CCG's Terms of Reference are here.

 Transparency and openness are vital to how we work.
 The CCG publishes the notes of our monthly meetings as well as an annual report to provide customers, stakeholders and regulators with our assessment of the Company’s progress in delivering its promises.
-Two Annual Reports have been published so far, the first in March 2016 and the second in September 2017.
+To date we have published three Annual Reports, the first in March 2016 and the second in September 2017.
+Our most recent Annual Report for 2017–18 is now available.

 We also publish advice notes to the Southern Water Board.
 These confirm the advice and challenges that we have already provided to Company representatives.
 In 2017 we published: